Passive investing and the ostrich effect

 A lot of smart people advocate passive investing.
 Passive investors do not try to time the markets.
-They are usually buy and hold investors who set an asset allocation and rebalance periodically.
+They are usually buying and hold investors who set an asset allocation and rebalance periodically.
 They have a core belief that their investments will be profitable in the long term, which usually means 20 years or greater.

 Many passive investors are adherents to the principles of Modern Portfolio Theory, and by association, the Efficient Market Hypothesis.
-I’m not so cracked on either myself, but there are some advantages to taking a passive approach to investing.
+I’m not so cracked on either myself, but there are some advantages to taking a passive approach to invest.

-Advantages of Passive Investing
+Advantages of passive investing

 - It’s Less Work: Passive investors do not have to go to the trouble of researching and selecting specific stocks or investment vehicles in which to invest.
 They will often use ETFs (Exchange Traded Funds) or index mutual funds to buy an entire index or sector.
 Rebalancing makes buying and selling less frequent and more automated.
-Many passive investors use dollar cost averaging to buy regularly, thereby avoiding the decision about when is the best time to buy.
+Many passive investors use dollar-cost averaging to buy regularly, thereby avoiding the decision about when is the best time to buy.